 There is no question about it: Larkin and Lacey were illegally detained, and their First Amendment rights were violated by Arpaio and his team.
 The pair then engaged in a long, protracted legal battle that resulted in the Ninth Circuit Court of Appeals ruling in 2012 that they had been arrested without probable cause.
 The scathing ruling noted that Arpaio and his team were “public officials ordering the immediate arrests of their critics,” which is a scary concept to say the least.

-Maricopa County was ordered to pay a $3.7 million settlement to Larkin and Lacey in 2013.
-Rather than pocket the money, the pair used most of it to establish the Frontera Fund.
+With the $3.75 million Maricopa County paid them to settle their lawsuit with Joe Arpaio, Jim Larkin and Michael Lacey formed the Lacey and Larkin Frontera Fund, which gives grants to migrant-rights organizations throughout Arizona.
 The organization works to support non-profit groups that actively support the rights of Hispanics and Latinos.
 Already, the fund has helped organizations assist Latinos and Hispanics who have been discriminated against by public officials and law enforcement.
 Now that President Trump has pardoned Arpaio–something that shouldn’t really surprise anyone given their history–it is up to organizations like the Frontera Fund to fight back against his legacy.
 Although Joe Arpaio won’t spend any time behind bars for his actions, the good that is done by Frontera Group should help to undo some of the damage that he has caused.